 Overview

-All POST endpoints accept an optionalIdempotency-Key header.
-When provided, the API guarantees that the same operation is performed at most once, regardless of how many times the request is sent.
+All POST endpoints require anIdempotency-Key header.
+The API guarantees that the same operation is performed at most once, regardless of how many times the request is sent.
 This protects against duplicate payouts and other unintended side effects caused by network retries.
+Requests that omit the header, or send a blank value, are rejected with 400 idempotency_key_required.

 GET requests are inherently idempotent.
 The header is silently ignored if sent on a GET.